m3g/MolSimToolkit.jl/docs/src/hydrogen_bonds.md

 # [Hydrogen bonds](@id hbonds)

+Computes the number of hydrogen bonds of a set of atoms, or between two sets of atoms, for each frame in a simualtion.

 !!! warning
     This is an experimental feature.
 Breaking changes may occur without a breaking package release.